pen-name-deseree/website/README.md

 PERSONAL NOTES:
 	- remove .html pages from root folder to remove links on main nav bar; to add, do opposite
+	(You can also just put a frontmatter attribute hide: true to maintain having the page but removing it from Nav bar.)
 	- active stylesheet is SASS/jekyll-theme-prologue
 	- you can edit Site TITLE HTML in _includes/logo.html
 	- change prologue description in sections/intro.html